 That said, however, there is no requirement that an employee holds a specific visa, or even be present in the United States, in order for an immigrant visa petition to be filed on their behalf.

 There are many important considerations in every immigration case, whether employment-based or family-based.
 These considerations include details such as the position offered, the employee’s particular migration situation, the employer’s situation and need, the backlog (if any) in the visa bulletin for the beneficiary/employee’s country of origin, and many others.

-If you would like to initiate an immigrant visa petition on behalf of an employee or prospective employee or would like to speak with your employer regarding the possibility of having an immigrant visa petition initiated on your behalf, please do not hesitate to contact our office for a consultation so that we may discuss all of the details and assess your particular situation in order to provide you with the information and options you will need to successfully achieve your goal.
+If you would like to initiate an immigrant visa petition on behalf of an employee or prospective employee or would like to speak with your employer regarding the possibility of having an immigrant visa petition initiated on your behalf, please do not hesitate to contact our office for a consultation with one of our Miami immigration lawyers.
+We may discuss all of the details and assess your particular situation in order to provide you with the information and options you will need to successfully achieve your goal.

 Contact us online or call (305) 676-7520 to speak with an immigration attorney in Miami today!

 Se habla Español.